-- A. Answer the question using the data collected during the research.
-The project is of no use if you do not answer the question. - B. Use decision-making charts to help you draw a conclusion.
+- A. Answer the research question using the data collected during the research.
+The project is of no use if you do not answer the research question.
+Your answer(s) may not be what you expected. - B. Use decision-making charts to help you draw a conclusion.